vrikodar/Big-Papa/README.md

 # How Does it work?

-**Big-Papa utilizes malicious javascript code injection...and then making a GET Request(with cookies) to the Python Web server running on the attacker machine**
+**Big-Papa utilizes malicious javascript code injection...and then makes a GET Request(with cookies) to the Python Web server running on the attacker machine**